khanjal/RaptorSheets/README.md

 }
 ```

-You'll need to create your own service account under **Google Cloud console -> APIs & Services -> Credentials -> Service Accounts**
+Create a new spreadsheet and add the service account/client email to it.

-Add the service account email to your spreadsheet so it can read from it.
-(May need generated before testing)
+Update the user secrets with the spreadsheeet id.

 Once that is completed you'll be able to run all tests including integration tests.